Last Glacial Period: Weichselian glaciation (Scandinavia and northern Europe)

-Alternative names include Weichsel glaciation or Vistulian glaciation (referring to the Polish River Vistula or its German name Weichsel).
-Evidence suggests that the ice sheets were at their maximum size for only a short period, between 25,000 and 13,000 BP.
+Alternative names include Weichsel glaciation or Vistulian glaciation (referring to the Vistula River or its German name Weichsel).
+Evidence suggests that the ice sheets were at their maximum size for only a short period, between 25,000 and 13,000 years ago.
 Eight interstadials have been recognized in the Weichselian, including the Oerel, Glinde, Moershoofd, Hengelo, and Denekamp.
 Correlation with isotope stages is still in process.
 During the glacial maximum in Scandinavia, only the western parts of Jutland were ice-free, and a large part of what is today the North Sea was dry land connecting Jutland with Britain (see Doggerland).

 The Baltic Sea, with its unique brackish water, is a result of meltwater from the Weichsel glaciation combining with saltwater from the North Sea when the straits between Sweden and Denmark opened.
-Initially, when the ice began melting about 10,300 BP, seawater filled the isostatically depressed area, a temporary marine incursion that geologists dub the Yoldia Sea.
-Then, as postglacial isostatic rebound lifted the region about 9500 BP, the deepest basin of the Baltic became a freshwater lake, in palaeological contexts referred to as Ancylus Lake, which is identifiable in the freshwater fauna found in sediment cores.
+Initially, when the ice began melting around 8300 BC, seawater filled the isostatically depressed area, a temporary marine incursion that geologists dub the Yoldia Sea.
+Then, as postglacial isostatic rebound lifted the region around 7500 BC, the deepest basin of the Baltic became a freshwater lake, in palaeological contexts referred to as Ancylus Lake, which is identifiable in the freshwater fauna found in sediment cores.

-The lake was filled by glacial runoff, but as worldwide sea level continued rising, saltwater again breached the sill about 8000 BP, forming a marine Littorina Sea, which was followed by another freshwater phase before the present brackish marine system was established.
+The lake was filled by glacial runoff, but as worldwide sea level continued rising, saltwater again breached the sill around 6000 BC, forming a marine Littorina Sea, which was followed by another freshwater phase before the present brackish marine system was established.
 "At its present state of development, the marine life of the Baltic Sea is less than about 4000 years old", Drs.
 Thulin and Andrushaitis remarked when reviewing these sequences in 2003.

 Overlying ice had exerted pressure on the Earth's surface.
-As a result of melting ice, the land has continued to rise yearly in Scandinavia, mostly in northern Sweden and Finland, where the land is rising at a rate of as much as 8–9 mm per year, or 1 m in 100 years.
+As a result of melting ice, the land has continued to rise yearly in Scandinavia, mostly in northern Sweden and Finland, where the land is rising at a rate of as much as 8–9 mm per year, or 1 meter in 100 years.
 This is important for archaeologists, since a site that was coastal in the Nordic Stone Age now is inland and can be dated by its relative distance from the present shore.